 Rely on your people skills, and push for the success at the end of the project

 Don’t give up.
 A Project Manager position is not a rewarding job every day.
-You have to work really hard to get things done (especially in a Matrix environment), so you have to rely on your people skills a lot.
+You have to work hard to get things done (especially in a Matrix environment), so you have to rely on your people skills a lot.
 (Keep those sharp!)
 In the end, you will persevere, and when the project finishes successfully, you will love that feeling of success.

 Bhawna Mundotia, PMP